madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 In order to enjoy the benefits of Continuous Delivery it is imperative to be able to deploy all the way to production at any time.
 Any reason as to why you cannot deploy to production is a blocker.
-Keeping the pathway clear is also the hardest part of implementing and maintaining a Continuous Delivery.
+Keeping the pathway clear is also the hardest part of implementing and maintaining a continuous delivery of software.

 ## Broken builds

 The first step of a Continuous Delivery pipeline is the build step.
 A typical build step will run your tests, check the style of your code, point out overly complex methods and more.
-Your build step therefore has a lot of ways to fail and it fails for good reason, you do not want easily caught problems to be deployed out to production.
-This is a Good Thing but also means it's a prime candidate for blocker status.
+This means your build step has a lot of ways to fail.
+This is a Good Thing because it catches issues early but also means it's a prime candidate for blocker status.

 The solution to broken builds is obvious, you fix them and you fix them fast.
-Our biggest rule at Made Tech is to own your build failure.
+We have a rule at Made Tech that you must own your build failure.
 As soon as the build breaks you tell your colleagues in Slack that you are looking into it.
 You drop whatever you are doing and try to fix it immediately.
 If you cannot fix the problem quickly you back your changes out with a `git revert` or something similar.

 Preventative measures can be taken to reduce the likelihood of broken builds.
 Your developers can run the build script locally.
 We usually have a rake task